uf-mil/mil/docs/development/development_guide.md

 This process requires internet and may take a while (up to an hour is common).

-##  Run the developement container
+##  Run the development container

-Now that the developement container is built, you can run the container.
+Now that the development container is built, you can run the container.

 `./scripts/run_developement_container`